How to Send Money to the US from Canada?

 What is the mid-market rate?

 The mid-market rate is the real-time midpoint between the buy and sell prices for CAD/USD in the global foreign exchange market.
-It is the rate quoted on financial news sites and currency calculators.
-It is also the rate at which banks trade with each other.
+It is the rate quoted on financial news sites and currency calculators, and the rate at which banks trade with each other.

 When you send CAD to USD through a provider, the rate you receive is the mid-market rate minus that provider's margin.
-The margin is how the provider earns revenue on the conversion.
 The smaller the margin, the more USD your recipient receives.

 You can use the MTFX CAD to USD converter to check out the mid-market rate and ensure you're not overpaying.